18F/18f.gsa.gov/_posts/2022-11-18-18f-checks-in-with-jerome-lee-and-the-eapd-project.md

 colleagues helped manage that process by getting the security documents in place, going through penetration testing, and coordinating the final signoff.

-For accessibility testing, we worked with CMS’ 508 compliance team which includes non-sighted testers who were able to load up the eAPD product, navigate it with screen readers, and report back to us on any issues.
+For accessibility testing, we worked with CMS’s 508 compliance team which includes non-sighted testers who were able to load up the eAPD product, navigate it with screen readers, and report back to us on any issues.
 We remediated the issues that the user group reported, and we keep an ongoing focus on